pylipp/financeager/README.md

 - [x] remove TinyDB usage from model and entries
 - [ ] remove entries import from period
-- consider validation at CL interface
-- consider more fine-grained error-handling in period (distinguish between errors during validation and about non-existing elements)
+- [ ]  more fine-grained error-handling in period (distinguish between errors during validation and about non-existing elements)
 - [x] integration test of cli module
-- [ ] move data dir to ~/.local/share/financeager
+- [x] move data dir to ~/.local/share/financeager
 - [ ] install pre-commit framework
 - [x] use logging module instead of print
 - [ ] use marshmallow package for keyword validation/serialization in period and resources